funkhaus/fuxt/README.md

 TODO GQL queries we need:

 -   Site settings (title, staging/production urls perhaps, GA number etc...)
--   For everything we need slug/name and encoded id generally
+-   Try to use slug/name for everything
 -   Current page, and all its child pages (for grid pages).
--   Get menu by name
+-   Get menu by location
 -   Get all Posts
 -   Category, and it’s posts (featured image, title, id).
 Need parent category name and description too.
 -   Current post (title, featured image, content)